counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

     # feature item loop
     - name : "Team Onboardings"
       icon : "ti-user"
-      content : "Your tooling defaults and services are automatically enabled for new contributors and teams.
-Connect Slack, GitHub, JIRA for new teams or contributors without effort"
+      content : "Enable your tools automatically for new contributors and teams with zero effort"

-    - name : "Development Stack Defaults"
+    - name : "Tooling Defaults"
       icon : "ti-settings"
-      content : "Create your defaults CI and CD pipelines for your stack and automatically enable them for new repositories"
+      content : "Create your default CI and CD pipelines for your stack and automatically enable them for new repositories"

     # feature item loop
     - name : "Up To Date Configurations"